zihan-wu/SenateQuotationWeb/index.md

   <img src="figures/senti_vs_vote.png" />
 </p>

 The Pearson Correlation is -0.11, with P-Value 0.09 (> 0.05).
-As a result, there is no significant correlation between them. **Sentiment of quotations toward politicians cannnot truely reflect the support rate!** This may be counter-intuitive.
-However, in 2016 election, Donald Trump won the presidential election while most news agencies did not favor him.
+As a result, there is no significant correlation between them. **Sentiment of quotations toward politicians can not truly reflect the support rate!** This may be counter-intuitive.
+However, in the 2016 U.S. presidential election, Donald Trump won the presidential election while most news agencies did not favor him.
 Nowadays, news articles fail to convey the ideas of most people.

 ## Reference: